dawsbot/openg/readme.md

 ```
 $ openm
-  //=>opens the npmjs module page for the current directory in browser'
+  //=>opens the npmjs module page for the current directory in browser

 $ openm chalk
-  //=>opens the npmjs module page for chalk in browser'
+  //=>opens the npmjs module page for chalk in browser

 ```